What is the current situation?

 Notably, the FWA will be able to bring tribunal claims on behalf of workers – even if the worker chooses not to.
 The FWA will also have the power to provide legal assistance for employment-related proceedings, and to recover enforcement costs from employers against whom enforcement action has been taken for non-compliance.

-The FWA will also be able to enforce failure to comply with a new holiday record keeping obligation on employers to be introduced under the Employment Rights Bill.
+The FWA will also be able to enforce failure to comply with a new holiday record keeping obligation on employers to be introduced under the Employment Rights Act.
 The requirement is to keep for six years records to demonstrate compliance with workers’ rights under the Working Time Regulations to holiday, holiday pay and pay in lieu of outstanding holiday on termination.
-The Bill provides that records may be created, maintained and kept in such manner and format as the employer reasonably thinks fit; currently, there is no further detail.
+The Act provides that records may be created, maintained and kept in such manner and format as the employer reasonably thinks fit; currently, there is no further detail.
 Failure to comply will amount to an offence (punishable by a fine).
-It is currently unclear when this new holiday record keeping obligation will come into force.
-The FWA is expected to be operational by April 2026, but it is unclear when its enforcement powers will come into force.
+This new holiday record keeping obligation will come into force from 6 April 2026.
+The FWA is expected to be established on 7 April 2026, but it is unclear when its enforcement powers will come into force.

 What you need to do